 My co-agents became my close friends; we were often together while marketing from real estate booths at the malls.
 We gave out fliers, answered queries from shoppers, and worked online from our laptops.
 We called it, ”hitting two birds with one stone” strategy.
 We visited open houses or manned sites and worked long hours and I made very good money.

 I attributed my success to my product knowledge and confidence.
 I studied the properties well and familiarized the answers to questions the buyer or seller had.
 Most of my clients were non-Filipinos, so I was trained to set aside my shyness especially in speaking English LOL and in dealing with foreigners.

 I was a part of a real estate boom and it was a very generous ride, but the good times changed and I took a job in a government institution as a Housing Processor.
 There, I learned the hopes and fears of my countrymen when their houses go on foreclosure.
 It was sad to bring the bad news to them, but I had to do my job.

 Looking back, I am very thankful for the experience I gained when I was a real estate agent in Davao because I can apply the lessons anywhere.
-One principle that I keep in mind all the time is, never get greedy with the commissions or take the clients of others.
-Sadly enough, bad acts like that are common especially when competition is hard.
+One principle that I keep in mind all the time is, never to get greedy with the commissions or take the clients of others.
+Sadly enough, bad acts like that are common especially when the competition is hard.
 It happened to me and to other colleagues so that was one of the reasons for taking a pause.
-I wish that the real estate industry in the Philippines is not only professionalized on paper, but also etched within the hearts of the agents and brokers as well.
+I wish that the real estate industry in the Philippines is not only professionalized on paper but also etched within the hearts of the agents and brokers as well.

 I would love to try my luck again here when my Spanish is good enough and I hope that my country will prosper and bring in a lot of clients dreaming of holiday homes in Spain 🙂